mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

-Censoring in the context of survival data is the incomplete measure of a spell; a spell may still be ongoing at the time of the measurement, in which case we have a censered observation.
+Censoring in the context of survival data is the incomplete measure of a spell; a spell may still be ongoing at the time of the measurement, in which case we have a censored observation.

 {% maincolumn 'assets/unemp/spell_censor4.png' "`Censor4` over the values